ericrglass/SSI-REST/README.md

 * A code maintenance Web page (Partial)
 * Utilize JSON in rendering Web pages (Code Maintenance DataTable is done)
+* Internationalization (i18n) and localization feature
+   * Allow the user to select the culture (language and country) to over-ride the browser
 * A search with results Web page
 * A CRUD hierarchical data Web page
 * Production mode asset combining